 2P6 Extrusion Prof. P.D.
 Report read in advance.
-A 30- to 45-minute face-to-face marking session is held for Nellist each group of three students.
+A 30- to 45-minute face-to-face marking session is held for each Nellist group of three students.
 The final mark is given at the start of the session, the 30-45 minute period being used to provide formative oral feedback only.
-2P7 Corrosion Prof. S. Reports with written comments are returned to the students via DAA's office.
-Lozano-Perez The reports are marked and annotated both with feedback and with the final mark (or a separate comments sheet is attached).
+2P7 Corrosion Dr C. Cheng Reports with written comments are returned to the students via DAA's office.
+The reports are marked and annotated both with feedback and with the final mark (or a separate comments sheet is attached).
 There is no face-to-face feedback session.
 2P8 Transmission Prof. J.M.
 Reports with written comments are returned to the students via DAA's office.
-Electron Titchmarsh & The reports are marked and annotated both with feedback and with the final mark (or a Microscopy Dr N.P.
-Young separate comments sheet is attached).
+Electron Titchmarsh & The reports are marked and annotated both with feedback and with the final mark (or a separate Microscopy Dr N.P.
+Young comments sheet is attached).
 There is no face-to-face feedback session.
-2P9 Steels Dr C.J.
+2P9 Steels Dr Dr C.J.
 Salter Report read in advance.
 A 15-minute face-to-face marking session is held for each individual student.
 The final mark is given at the start of the session, the 15 minute period being used to provide formative oral feedback only.
-2P10 Materials Dr S Meysami Report read in advance.
-A 15-minute face-to-face marking session is held for each Selection individual student.
-The final mark being awarded only at the end of this session, taking into account the student's responses during the session as well as the content of their written report.
+2P10 Materials Prof. D.E.J.
+This practical will be assessed by a poster.
+No marks will be awarded for this practical.
+Selection Armstrong The poster will be considered at the UG Poster Competition in week 1 of Hilary Term where the team who are judged to have the best poster will receive a monetary prize.
 2P11 Mechanical Prof. H. Reports with written comments are returned to the students via DAA's office.
-Properties of Assender The reports are marked and annotated both with feedback and with the final mark (or a Polymers separate comments sheet is attached).
+Properties of Assender The reports are marked and annotated both with feedback and with the final mark (or a separate Polymers comments sheet is attached).
 There is no face-to-face feedback session.
-NOTE THAT MARKING WILL BE DONE IN WEEKLY BATCHES so marked work will be returned within 3 weeks, rather than the usual 2 weeks.
+NOTE THAT MARKING WILL BE DONE IN ONE BATCH once the practical is finished in week 4.
+All scripts will be marked together, and students will have their work returned before the end of term.
+This is to ensure academic parity and consistency in marking between reports.
 2P12 Semiconductor Dr R.S.
 Bonilla Reports with written comments are returned to the students via DAA's office.
 Devices The reports are marked and annotated both with feedback and with the final mark (or a separate comments sheet is attached).
-There is no face-to-face feedback session. separate comments sheet is attached).
 There is no face-to-face feedback session.